FrenchFive/paint/README.md

 - Dark mode toggle button shows a moon in dark mode and a sun in light mode, remembering your choice.
 - Easy-to-edit color palette using CSS variables at the top of `style.css`.
 - Bucket tool fills areas with the current color (shortcut `G`), and the size slider controls its color tolerance.
+- Tool buttons use emojis, including 🖌️ for the brush, 🧽 for the eraser and 🪣 for the bucket.
+- Hold Shift and click to draw a straight line from your last brush point.

 ## 📦 Installation